 The MA in mass communication is a research-based, academic program designed to prepare students to conduct scholarly research in the field of mass communication.
 Every year, our graduate students present research at major conferences, have work published in leading journals and books, receive recognition from academic organizations, and work for major media organizations.

-The priority deadline for the MA in Mass Communication program is January 15, 2020.
-The MA program has a rolling deadline, and applications will be accepted until March 1, 2020.
+The priority deadline for the MA in Mass Communication program is January 15, 2021.
+The MA program has a rolling deadline, and applications will be accepted until March 1, 2021.
 How to apply.
-We are no longer accepting applications for Fall 2020 admission.

 While our curriculum's interdisciplinary nature allows you to develop unique research projects tailored to your individual interests, most students center their study within several broad areas, including: